Frequently Asked Questions

 The key is learning to access the Banner system.
 Covenant College utilizes an integrated college information system called Banner.
 The Banner system connects a number of information processes that are important to a student’s academic program at Covenant.
 These include:

 - Student Records (grades, transcripts, and financial account)

 - Financial Aid (financial aid applications, status, awards, and other information).

 Will parents or students receive a mailed statement of the balance due?

 No. All information is available online (and is updated daily).
 The most effective way for students to manage their account is to access the balance due online.
+Your student can set you up as a proxy so that you can view their account 24/7 (directions available here).
 To avoid late payments, students should check their accounts after major changes to class schedules, board, or meal plans, or at least each month prior to the finance charge deadline.
 We also send out “e-bills” around the first business day of each month, which automatically goes to the student’s Covenant email address.
 If the student wishes to add a relative or other party’s email address, that can be done in the Records office.

 Sometimes parents are really the ones who pay the bills.
 How will they get the information they need to pay the bill on a timely basis?